claws/cookiecutter-python-project/{{cookiecutter.package_name}}/CONTRIBUTING.rst

 --------

 A bug-fix or enhancement is delivered using a pull request.
 A good pull request should cover one bug-fix or enhancement feature.
-This ensures the change set is easier to review and less likely to need major re-work or even be rejected.
+This strategy ensures the change set is easier to review and less likely to need major re-work or even be rejected.

 The workflow that developers typically use to fix a bug or add enhancements is as follows.